-Did you know that no matter which of the seven Kilimanjaro routes you choose, on summit ‘day’ you actually start your assent at midnight?
+Did you know that no matter which of the seven Kilimanjaro routes you choose, on summit ‘day’ you actually start your ascent to the peak at midnight?
 Yup, that’s right.
 Get ready to wake up nice and early to some tea and biscuits.
 Switch on your head torch.
-Then climb your way into the dark night ascending over stone scree to reach the top just in time for sunrise.
-Many describe this part of the climb, the summit attempt, as the most mentally and physically challenging part of the whole experience when they climb Kilimanjaro.
+Then climb your way into the dark night over stone scree to reach the top just in time for sunrise.
+Many describe this part of the climb – the summit attempt – as the most mentally and physically challenging part of the whole experience when they climb Kilimanjaro.

-However, if you are lucky enough to be making this journey to Tanzania whilst there is a full moon – oh boy are you in for a treat!
-If you thought your Kilimanjaro climb couldn’t get any more beautiful than passing through beautiful snow-covered mountains amidst an ocean of green acacia forest, surrounded by dry savannah and blankets of clouds, then listen to this…
+If you’re lucky enough to be making the journey to Tanzania‘s Kilimanjaro whilst there is a full moon in play, then you’re in for a treat!
+If you thought your Kilimanjaro climb couldn’t get any more beautiful, then listen to this …

 “I climbed Kilimanjaro during the full moon and it was truly amazing!
 The views were second to none.”
 Sarah Johnson

-Well, firstly you’ll be accompanied and guided by the bright light of the full moon.
-It will illuminate your 6 hour journey up to the Uhuru Peak on the night of your summit, where the glittering glaciers and views over the rolling clouds provide spectacular views.
-The sky is lit up by the bright full moon.
-The moonlight glistening on the earth beneath your feet, twinkling like little stars.
-Sounds like a dream right?
+Well, firstly you’ll be accompanied and guided in your night-time trek by the bright light of the full moon.
+It illuminates your six-hour journey up to Uhuru Peak, making the glaciers glitter and the rolling clouds below you glow.
+The moonlight also makes the earth beneath your feet glisten.
+Sounds like a dream, right?

-All of this combined just makes what is already a very special trip, just that little bit more special.
-It is widely considered one of the best times in the month to climb.
-Which month is best?
+A full moon therefore makes what’s already a very special trip just that little bit more special.
+The full moon is widely considered one of the best times in the month to climb Kilimanjaro.
+As to which month is the best month to climb?
 Read more about the best time to climb Kilimanjaro.

-The full moon is the lunar phase when the Moon appears fully illuminated from Earth’s perspective.
-This occurs when Earth is located directly between the Sun and the Moon (more exactly, when the ecliptic longitudes of the Sun and Moon differ by 180°).
-So, all of this technical stuff means that every month, the moon appears to be completely round and beautifully bright in the nights sky.
+A full moon is the lunar phase when the Moon can be seen in its entirety from Earth.
+This occurs when Earth is positioned directly between the Sun and the Moon (more exactly, when the ecliptic longitudes of the Sun and Moon differ by 180°).
+So, all of this technical stuff means that once every month the Moon appears to be completely round and beautifully bright in the night sky.
 It occurs about every 29 days, so you have 12 times in a year to witness the full moon.
 That’s one opportunity every month to witness this beautiful celestial event from the summit of Mount Kilimanjaro.

-One of the key geographic features of Mount Kilimanjaro and what makes it so unique, are its crowns of ice glaciers.
-Despite its close proximity to the equator, these glaciers have existed here for more than 11,000 years, and they used to be more than 300 feet (100 m) deep and extended 6,500 feet (2,000 m) from the mountain top.
-Due to the effects of global warming, and long term climatic cycles, however, the ice has been thinning from the top down at a very alarming rate.
-Some scientists estimate that Mount Kilimanjaro’s ice cap will actually be completely gone by 2050.
-So if you are thinking about doing this once in a lifetime climb, do yourself a favour and do it sooner rather than later.
-The glaciers are definitely not something you you want to miss!
+One of the key geographic features of Mount Kilimanjaro (and part of what makes it so unique) is its crowns of ice glaciers.
+Despite the mountain’s close proximity to the Equator, its glaciers have existed for more than 11,000 years, and they used to be more than 100 m (300 feet) deep and extended for 2 km (1.2 miles) from the mountaintop.
+Due to the effects of global warming and long-term climatic cycles, however, the ice has been thinning from the top down at a very alarming rate.
+Some scientists estimate that Kilimanjaro’s ice cap will be completely gone by 2050.
+So if you’re thinking about undertaking this epic climb, do yourself a favour and do it sooner rather than later.
+The glaciers are definitely not something you want to miss!